aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 .long -(0x1BADB002 + 0)  # 5
 ```

-1. The multiboot header should be 32-bit (4 byte) aligned.
-So we aligned the section by using `.align` [directive](https://ftp.gnu.org/old-gnu/Manuals/gas-2.9.1/html_chapter/as_7.html)
+1. The multiboot header should be 32-bit (4 bytes) aligned.
+So we aligned the section by using `.align` [directive](https://ftp.gnu.org/old-gnu/Manuals/gas-2.9.1/html_chapter/as_7.html).
-3. We name this section as `.multiboot` and will be using this name later on to make sure that our header is 4-byte aligned and loaded very early in the executable file.
+3. We name this section as `.multiboot` and will be using this name, later on, to make sure that our header is 4-byte aligned and loaded very early in the executable file.
 4. Magic number that indicates multiboot 1.
 5. We don't have any flags set.
 So we put 0.
 6. We put the checksum value.
-It should give 0, when added to the other magic fields.
+It should give 0 when added to the other magic fields.

-To be able to assemble `boot.s` for our bare bones x86 target, we need to use a cross-platform toolchain.
+To be able to assemble `boot.s` for our bare-bones x86 target, we need to use a cross-platform toolchain.
 We don't want anything that depends on our host ecosystem.
 We can achieve this by using `binutils`.

 Let's assemble `boot.s` and validate our multiboot header.